 The Digital Engagement Workshops continues with our 2019 series building on skillsets around online outreach and recruitment.
 In this series, programs will collaborate during 3-hour workshops through this series to explore concepts in graduate enrollment to improve our complex cyber presence.
-Each workshop is limited to twenty-four participants and priority will be given to those who can attend at least three of the five sessions.

 This first workshop, Writing for Email, Websites and Social Media, compiles techniques in writing for each platform.
 Participants work with campus specialists to explore tactical ways to communicate with students from inquiry to the application and through orientation.